spiral/docs/components/entity.md

 }
 ```

-Now our entity will alway store name in uppercase form, but you will see a lowercase value returned when you read such a value.
+Now our entity will always store the name in uppercase form.
+Note that you will see a lowercase value returned when you read such a value.

 > Getters are more rare than setters.
-Hovewer they are very useful with loosely typed databases (MySQL, SQLite etc).
-For example, boolean value stored in MySQL will be returned as "1" (string one).
+However, they are very useful with loosely typed databases (MySQL, SQLite etc).
+For example, any boolean value stored in MySQL will be returned as "1" (string one).
 Using getters can help us to ensure it's always boolean.

 ## Accessors
-The Spiral Entity provides additional way to manage field value - Accessors.
-Accessor is specified object which is responsible for manipulations with mocked value, the easiest example - timestamp value accessor which can represent numeric value as DataTime (spiral uses [Carbon] (https://github.com/briannesbitt/Carbon)).
+The Spiral Entity provides an additional way to manage field value - Accessors.
+Accessor is a specified object which is responsible for manipulations with a mocked value.
+The most simple to understand example is the timestamp value accessor which can represent a numeric value as DataTime (spiral uses [Carbon] (https://github.com/briannesbitt/Carbon)).

-Accessors are not really useful outside of ORM and ODM models where we can not only control value, but also tell database how this value must be stored.
-Hovewer, let's check base interface:
+Accessors are not really useful outside of the ORM and ODM models, where we can't control value or tell the database how this value must be stored.
+Hovewer, let's check the base interface:

 ```php
 interface AccessorInterface extends ValueInterface, \JsonSerializable